Fieldwork-diary – Láhpoluoppal (June/July 2017)

 The weather did a change for the worse last night.
 My tent was covered in snow when I went to bed, and the night was super cold.
 I didn’t get much sleep last night, but due to a rainy day I was able to sleep a bit during daytime.

 The rain makes it difficult for me to work.
 My equipment can’t take a lot of rain, so therefor I’ve been running in and out of the tent today.
-A boring activity to be honest!
+I recommend it as a workout-routine!

 I’m now by the fire doing some evening-recordings of birds, the fire and myself.
 Oh, and it’s snowing again.